Local Recycling Points & Household Recycling Centres

 You can now recycle small electrical items in the recycling bins located in all the libraries in the Tendring District.

-These include Brightlingsea, Clacton, Harwich, Holland, Manningtree, Walton and West Clacton libraries.
+These include Brightlingsea, Clacton, Frinton, Harwich, Manningtree, Walton and West Clacton libraries.

 Items too large for the recycling banks and lightbulbs can be taken to any Recycling Centre of Household Waste in Essex.